-We welcome the client providing a translator e.g., young members of the Chinese community will often translate for older members
+We welcome the client providing a translator e.g., young members of the Chinese community will often translate for older members.

-We provide literature in the principal languages spoken used in Midlothian Chinese / Cantonese / Urdu/ Punjabi / Turkish / Polish In engagement with the businesses, matters are assessed on a per case basis and if it is possible that there may be difficulties with written English there is information inserted in the relevant language indicating that the written communication is important, as it has legal significance and translation should be sought if it cannot be understood.
-7 i i.
-Note any negative impacts on equalities groups The Food Service plan is to provide a statutory enforcement regime on all groups using a predefined assessment and scoring regime which identifies risk.
-At present we have no negative data impact on equalities groups, further engagement and consultation with our customers and stakeholders is achieved by pro-actively engaging and consulting with all, data/information held thereafter will be more robust and any inequalities identified can either be removed or mitigated against.
-7iii .
+We provide literature in the principal languages spoken used in Midlothian English / Chinese / Cantonese / Urdu / Punjabi / Turkish / Polish

+In engagement with the businesses, matters are assessed on a per case basis and if it is possible that there may be difficulties with written English there is information inserted in the relevant language indicating that the written communication is important, i.e., it has legal significance and translation should be sought if it cannot be understood.

+7ii.
+Note any negative impacts on equalities groups

+The Food Service plan is to provide a statutory enforcement regime on all groups using a predefined assessment and scoring regime which identifies risk At present we have no negative data impact on equalities groups, further engagement and consultation with our customers and stakeholders is achieved by pro-actively engaging and consulting with all, data/information held thereafter will be more robust and any inequalities identified can either be removed or mitigated against.

+7iii.
 How significant would this negative impact be, and what kind of numbers would be affected?

+N/A

-Nil riviliate any opportunities for making a positive impact on equalities group any opportunities for making a positive impact on equalities gro 1 equalities impact on positive i making a for portunities any op Note 7iv -- -- -------------- ----------- ------------ ---------- ----- ------------- -------- ------ -----
+7iv.
+Note any opportunities for making a positive impact on equalities groups.

-The delivery of the Food Service Plan will have a positive impact on equalities groups, particularly race
+The delivery of the Food Service Plan will have a positive impact on equalities groups, particularly race.
+Small scale businesses indicate that Environmental health are often their only source of information and guidance as to what the law requires and how this may be put into practice.

-Positive impact on Race due to the mechanisms utilised: re. communications
+Positive impact on race due to the mechanisms utilised specifically in terms of communications

-Positive impact on Pregnancy due to delivery of plan indirectly assisting with the protection of a group classes as a vulnerable population in terms of Food Law risk management.
+Positive impact on pregnancy due to delivery of plan indirectly assisting with the protection of a group classed as a vulnerable population in terms of Food Law risk management.